learn-co-curriculum/dsc-image-classification-with-mlps-lab/README.md

     return A, cache
 ```

-### 3.2 Extending to  L layers
+### Extending to  L layers

-In this lab, we'll build a neural network with $L-1$ RELU layers and the last layer L with a SIGMOID activation function.
+From here, we'll build a neural network with $L-1$ RELU layers and the last layer L with a SIGMOID activation function.
 Let's build a function that implements this using `linear_activation_forward()`.

 The second argument of the function `L_model_forward` is `parameters`.
 Recall that this is a dictionary storing (initialized) parameters `W` and `b` for each layer of the network.
 We'll loop over all the values of W and b, and they are inputs of the function `linear_activation_forward`.
 Recall that you can use something like this to loop over `W1`, `W2`, etc.: `parameters['W'+ str(i)]` with `i` the index value.